 Saratoga Avenue Community Center

-The design may look expensive but is as economical as it is beautiful.
-The total project, including site preparation, landscaping, and actual construction, met NYCHA’s customary expenditure limits while heeding NYCHA guidelines that prohibit low windows and prescribe bulletproof glass.
 An exterior material palate of speckled roman brick over a limestone base connects comfortably to the tan brick of the existing housing block, while contrastive materials, transparencies, and densities invigorate the site.
 Innovative construction strategies, such as the use of precast concrete sections surrounding recessed, mahogany-framed window and doorways, cost no more than featureless brick and stainless steel.
-Similarly, the buff-white plaster interior walls are lined with superstrong, easily replaced, decorative panels that provide protection from daily wear and tear while providing a play of reflections that echoes the rhythm of the daylight hours with variations of light, and at night responds to the delicate interior-lighting design that fills the room with sparkle.
+Similarly, the buff-white plaster interior walls are lined with super strong, easily replaced, decorative panels that provide protection from daily wear and tear while providing a play of reflections that echoes the rhythm of the daylight hours with variations of light, and at night responds to the delicate interior-lighting design that fills the room with sparkle.

 Saratoga Community Center represents a contemporary architectural application of traditional allusions to communal space.
 The architecture might look expensive, but its budget is economical.
 The total cost for the project, including site preparation, landscape architecture, and construction met customary expenditures for a public agency.

 Read More : NY Times, The City, Dispatches, by Jake Moony

 Project Monograph : Saratoga (Single Building) by George Ranalli

 Picture Gallery: Telegraph, UK, picture gallery, Saratoga Avenue Community Center